nosas/blog/deep_learning_python/ch3/article.md

 ## Summary

-- The fundamental objects of Tensorflow include tensors, variables, tensor operations, and the gradient tape.
+- The fundamental objects of TensorFlow include tensors, variables, tensor operations, and the gradient tape.
 - The central class of the Keras API is the `Layer` class.
 A layer encapsulates some weights and some computation.
 Models are composed of layers.